MPD Reports: Driver flees at traffic stop apprehended with multiple catalytic converters in vehicle; slew of mental health issues

 - Damage to Property – N Broad St; WOW Express- Subject reporting a large truck pulling a trailer caused damage to a wash bay and left.
 Report taken, and remedies advised.

-- Juvenile Issue – Green St: Kimberly Wilson requesting to speak with Juvenile in regards to having issues with coping with the loss of a family member.
+- Juvenile Issue – Green St: Subject requesting to speak with Juvenile in regards to having issues with coping with the loss of a family member.
 Referred to several program/resource available.

 - Theft Report – S. Broad St in reference to caller advising she tracked her stolen Airpods to E. Fambrough.
 The Theft occurred in Gwinnett County.
 Caller advised to file report with Gwinnett County Police Department.